Fishing boat sinks near Honduras, at least 27 killed | DW | 03.07.2019

 Meza said the vessel, nicknamed "Wallie," set sail from Cabo Gracias a Dios, near the Honduras-Nicaragua border, packed with fisherman after a seasonal ban on fishing for lobster was lifted.

-According to local press reports, the captain of the sunken vessel, Austin Hyalock Almendares, gave notice of the shipwreck before being of those that perished.
+According to local press reports, the captain of the sunken vessel, Austin Haylock Almendares, gave notice of the shipwreck before being one of those that perished.

+The 27 who drowned were on the deck of the boat waiting for a Coast Guard from the Honduran Naval Force to arrive.

 jsi/se (Reuters, AFP, dpa, EFE)